kynerix/crawlix/README.md

 # CrawliX - A Web Content Extraction platform

-CrawliX is a **crawling platform** that can be configured to navigate asynchronously through multiple web pages, **parse content**  and save the retrieved text fragments, resources, images and screenshots in one or **multiple automatically managed key-value stores**.
+CrawliX is a **multi-tenant crawling platform** that enables the configuration of asynchronous navigation and parsing jobs through websites and applications, saving the retrieved content and resources for later retrieval and querying.

-All the data is automatically **indexed**, and can be **queried** through a simple **REST** and **GraphQL API**, which makes it ready for easy consumption by other services and applications.
-All entries are subject to some predefined **expiration and retention** policies.
+All the content, such text or html fragments, images or screenshots, is **indexed** and can be **queried** through a simple **REST** and **GraphQL** APIs, which makes it convenient for easy consumption by other services and applications.
+Content entries are subject to **retention** policies.

 ## Features
 The project is currently under active development, and provides the following general capabilities: